-- Incorporates state-of-the-art equipment and design in its buildings. - Provides significant economic benefit to the local community and farmers. - Treats the chickens in accordance with the highest animal welfare standards. - Is environmentally responsible. - Provides our members with the highest quality product at the lowest possible price.
+- Incorporates state-of-the-art equipment and design in its buildings. - Provides significant economic benefit to the local community and farmers. - Treats the chickens in accordance with high animal welfare standards. - Is environmentally responsible through on-site processes to manage water (including waste water), emissions, energy use and more. - Provides our members with the highest quality product at the lowest possible price.

 The Processing Facility.
 The chicken complex is located on approximately 430 acres and includes a feed mill, hatchery, processing plant and testing laboratory.
 The facilities are designed to conserve water, prevent runoff and treat the water before returning to the watershed.
-More information about water usage can be found on the "Managing Water" page in our Operations section.
+See information about these water savings on the "Managing Water" page in our Operations section.

 Facility Employees.
 The complex employs approximately 1,100 people.
 Besides paying good wages and providing competitive benefits such as health care, 401(k) retirement opportunities, and paid vacation and sick leave, the plant is subject to audits conducted by an independent third party auditor to ensure it is in compliance with the same Costco Supplier Code of Conduct that other Costco suppliers worldwide abide by.
-More information about our Supplier Code of Conduct can be found on the "Human Rights" page in our People & Communities section.
+See information about our Supplier Code of Conduct on the "Human Rights" page in People & Communities section.

 Local Farmers and Growers.
-The complex relies on the support of more than 77 local farmers to grow the chickens required for the successful operation of the complex.
-Key features of this arrangement include:
+The complex relies on the support of approximately 100 farm families in the area to grow the chickens required for the successful operation of the complex.
+Key features include:

 - Growers receive a 15-year GIPSA contract (USDA Grain Inspection, Packers and Stockyards Administration), with a guaranteed base pay and the ability to earn a bonus.
-The state-of-the-art barns and equipment are built according to Costco/LPP specifications and are grower-owned and/or operated. - LPP provides growers with the chicks, feed (see below), a feed management plan, technical expertise and veterinary services. - Grower contracts allow for peer review for grower improvement programs and to resolve disputes. - Growers will be subject to strict animal welfare procedures audited by independent third party auditors, and biosecurity measures approved and monitored by the Nebraska Department of Agriculture.
+The state-of-the-art barns and equipment are built according to Costco/LPP specifications and are grower-owned and/or operated. - LPP provides growers with the chicks, feed (see below), a feed management plan, technical expertise and veterinary services. - Grower contracts allow for peer review for grower improvement programs and to resolve disputes. - Growers will be subject to strict animal welfare procedures audited by independent third party auditors, and biosecurity measures approved and monitored by the Nebraska and Iowa Departments of Agriculture.
 More information can be found on the "Animal Welfare" page in our Merchandising section.